|

 the first-person accounts of troops in the combat zone.

-the largest body of primary source materials known to
+to be the largest collection of primary source material

 “Delawareans indeed spoke for all Americans through their